Skip to main content

 Sending Domain Details

-After creating a domain, you'll see the domain details page with configuration options.
+After creating a domain (and completing ownership verification if required), you'll see the domain details page with configuration options.

 DKIM Authentication